AlexPavlou/MyDotfiles/README.md

 ## Possible Improvements

-- Make as many appplications transparent and/or blurry, including the terminal.
+- [ ] Make as many appplications transparent and/or blurry, including the terminal.
 Not sure how feasible this is with the simple terminal but it could improve this setup
-- rounded corners on all windows, pretty sure this build has it if you disable the border px to 0 and run a compositor like picom
+- [ ] Rounded corners on all windows, pretty sure this build has it if you disable the border px to 0 and run a compositor like picom
-- give dwmblocks and the bar some color, I have tried to do so and it just doesn't work, my tags are already colorful so I just don't know what's going on, you could try something like luastatus or slstatus but I barely know how to echo my name on these languages and the community doesn't seem to be so eager to create different modules.
+- [ ] Give dwmblocks and the bar some color, I have tried to do so and it just doesn't work, my tags are already colorful so I just don't know what's going on, you could try something like luastatus or slstatus but I barely know how to echo my name on these languages and the community doesn't seem to be so eager to create different modules.
 Furthermore, tweaking these modules to display the way you want to is simply a headache by itself and in the end, I do not care if my stats are a second behind
-- init.vim to init.lua from scratch, only improvement I am even considering to try out, I would like to do this so I could use the blankline-indent plugin to its fullest and decore it with gruvbox-themed colors, also, lua simply runs faster.
+- [?] init.vim to init.lua from scratch, only improvement I am even considering to try out, I would like to do this so I could use the blankline-indent plugin to its fullest and decore it with gruvbox-themed colors, also, lua simply runs faster.
 At least for me and my setup.
 NvChad is around 75% faster than my vimscript config, and it literally has 30 plugins on.
 So, I think it's worth giving it a shot